How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 Eagle Creek compression cube (ultralight Spectre style)

-Specter cubes are more expensive than the mesh cubes, but they are water and stain resistant and are amazingly light.
+Specter and Isolate cubes are more expensive than the mesh cubes, but they are water and stain resistant and are amazingly light.

-A medium Specter cube weighs just 28 g (1 oz) compared to 113 g (4 oz) for the mesh cube.
-The Specter compression cubes are heavier (57 g/2 oz) but are still much lighter than the mesh compression cube (134 g/4.7 oz).
+A medium Specter compression cube weighs 57 g/2 oz, which is much lighter than the mesh compression cube (134 g/4.7 oz).

 As the fabric is so much lighter, they are not as robust as the mesh cubes.
 After about four years of constant use, one of my Specter cubes tore along the seam.
 I do really pack it full and squeeze the zippers tight though.